-Another hallmark of 740 Park Avenue is that it was built by architect Rosario Candela, famous for having built some of the most luxurious pre-war buildings in New York.
-Candela is often credited for designing the city’s first setbacks and signature penthouses and his designs have only become more coveted over the years, especially 740 Park Avenue.
+Another hallmark of 740 Park Avenue is that it was built by architect Rosario Candela, famous for having created some of the most luxurious pre-war buildings in New York.
+Candela is often credited for designing the city’s first setbacks, and signature penthouses and his designs have only become more coveted over the years, especially 740 Park Avenue.
 Most of his most famous designs were constructed in the mid to late 1920s before the Market crashed.

 In addition to high asking prices, some of which have been listed at $60 million, buyers must consider other costs as well, like the average $10,000 a month maintenance fee.
 Or the cost of repairing the historic building’s stunning façade.
 Gross reports that all the way back in 1990, residents paid around $250,000 each to make repairs on the façade.

 So what do the residents get for anywhere from $23 million to $60 million investment?
-Along with an exclusive address, soaring spaces and terrific views, 740 Park Avenue affords residents terrific privacy and stunning architectural details based on classic and
+Along with an exclusive address, soaring spaces and terrific views, 740 Park Avenue affords residents fantastic privacy and stunning architectural details based on classic and